Skip to main content

 Interactive Rebase: Rewriting History Like a Pro

-Interactive rebase is the single most powerful Git feature most developers never use.
-It lets you edit, reorder, squash, split, and reword commits before they are shared with others.
+Interactive rebase is probably the single most powerful Git feature most developers never touch.
+It lets you edit, reorder, squash, split, and reword commits before they're shared with others.

 When to Use It